AdeebNqo/Sumtime-Meteo-Cached/README.md

 A mirror of the SumTime-Meteo Corpus - Corpora that provide a raw data model and textual reports on the data, making it ideal for NLG research.

-This work belogns to Prof. Jim Hunter, Dr. Ehud Reiter, Dr. S. G. Somayajulu (Yaji) & Jin Yu
+This work belongs to Prof. Jim Hunter, Dr. Ehud Reiter, Dr. S. G. Somayajulu (Yaji) & Jin Yu

 More information can be found at http://www.abdn.ac.uk/ncs/departments/computing-science/resources-and-links-321.php